google-deepmind/alphamissense/README.md

 ### Third-party software
 Use of the third-party software, libraries or code referred to in the [Acknowledgements](#acknowledgements) section above may be governed by separate terms and conditions or license provisions.
 Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.

-### Mirrored Databases
-The following databases have been mirrored by DeepMind, and are available with reference to the following:
-*   BFD (unmodified), by Steinegger M. and Söding J., available under a Creative Commons Attribution-ShareAlike 4.0 International License.
-*   BFD (modified), by Steinegger M. and Söding J., modified by DeepMind, available under a Creative Commons Attribution-ShareAlike 4.0 International License.
-See the Methods section of the paper for details.
-*   Uniref30: v2021_03 (unmodified), by Mirdita M. et al., available under a Creative Commons Attribution-ShareAlike 4.0 International License.
-*   MGnify: v2022_05 (unmodified), by Mitchell AL et al., available free of all copyright restrictions and made fully and freely available for both non-commercial and commercial use under CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.